If you face a drug charge known as “drug trafficking,” you may wonder what constitutes drug trafficking. The Neal Davis Law Firm has answers for you.

 - Arguing that the defendant was among a group of drug traffickers during an arrest but didn’t actually possess any such drugs himself or herself.

 In these and other ways, a drug crime defense lawyer can protect your legal rights.
-Contact us today at the Neal Davis Law Firm for a free and confidential legal review of your drug trafficking case.
+Contact us today at the Neal Davis Law Firm for a confidential legal review of your drug trafficking case.